Tuesday, December 29, 2009

 One other point worth emphasizing: Brazil is on the same page with Venezuela regarding Iran, as is most of the world.
 Brazil's foreign minister went to Iran last December, where he publicly defended Iran's right to enrich uranium, and announced that expanding commercial and other ties to Iran were "a foreign policy priority" for Brazil.
 And President Lula himself also defended Iran.
 Below are two articles quoting Lula that show his opposition to U.S. (and European) bullying, sanctions, etc. against Iran - from just the last week.

-OPINION * SEPTEMBER 9, 2009
+________________________________OPINION * SEPTEMBER 9, 2009

 The Emerging Axis of Iran and Venezuela

-The diplomatic ties between Iran and Venezuela go back almost 50 years and until recently amounted to little more than the routine exchange of diplomats.
+ROBERT M. MORGENTHAUThe diplomatic ties between Iran and Venezuela go back almost 50 years and until recently amounted to little more than the routine exchange of diplomats.
 With the election of Iranian President Mahmoud Ahmadinejad in 2005, the relationship dramatically changed.
 [1) In fact, the relationship deepened before this, during the Presidency of Mohammad Khatami.
 A meeting with Khatami and Chávez in 2004 saw the agreement for both the development bank, as well as the tractor production .
 With the election of Ahmadinejad, Chávez was worried the agreements might be threatened .]

-Signs of the evolving partnership began to emerge in 2006, when Venezuela joined Cuba and Syria as the only nations to vote against a U.N.
+Today Mr. Ahmadinejad and Venezuelan President Hugo Chávez have created a cozy financial, political and military partnership rooted in a shared anti-American animus [2) This is just rhetoric, the vast majority of the agreements are economic in nature.
+Two large oil producers are natural allies.].
+Now is the time to develop policies in this country to ensure this partnership produces no poisonous fruit.Signs of the evolving partnership began to emerge in 2006, when Venezuela joined Cuba and Syria as the only nations to vote against a U.N.
 Atomic Energy Agency resolution to report Iran to the Security Council over its failures to abide U.N. sanctions to curtail its nuclear program.
 [3) This is very misleading: this was a vote of only the Board of the UN Atomic Energy Agency.
 The vote was 27-3, with 5 abstentions.
 Most importantly, if this were a UN vote, the vast majority of the United Nations today would vote with Venezuela, Cuba, and Syria on this point.
 Morgenthau makes it look as if Venezuela is isolated on this issue; in fact it is in the large majority.]
 A year later, during a visit by Mr. Chávez to Tehran, the two nations declared an "axis of unity" against the U.S. and Ecuador [4) Ecuador?
 This must be a typo, or else this is the strongest evidence that Morgenthau doesn't know what he is talking about.
 This doesn't say much for the WSJ editors, however, that they missed this].
 And in June of this year, while protesters lined the streets of Tehran following the substantial allegations of fraud in the re-election of Mr. Ahmadinejad, Mr. Chávez publicly offered him support [5)As did others, notably President Lula da Silva of Brazil].
 As the regime cracked down on political dissent, jailing, torturing and killing protesters, Venezuela stood with the Iranian hard-liners [6) This is misleading, Chávez recognized the elections - for which no credible evidence has been provided demonstrating that they were stolen - but never said he supported jailing or torturing or killing protesters].

 Meanwhile, Iranian investments in Venezuela have been rising.
 The two countries have signed various Memoranda of Understanding on technology development, cooperation on banking and finance, and oil and gas exploration and refining [7) Even the State Department acknowledges that each country has a sovereign right to have relations with any country it chooses].
 In April 2008, the two countries also signed a Memorandum of Understanding pledging full military support and cooperation.
 United Press International reported in August that Iranian military advisers have been embedded with Venezuelan troops.
 [8) The UPI article is very similar to this one.
 UPI, like the Washington Times, is now owned by the Reverend Sun Myung Moon's Unification Church and sometimes prints unsubstantiated allegations.
 This is not a reliable source.]